What is snow-washing?

 What is Canada doing about this right now?

-The federal government is working with provinces and territories to ensure that information pertaining to beneficial owners will be harmonized and held privately at individual companies.
-This information will eventually be made available to law enforcement and tax authorities upon request; however, it is not in an integrated, centralized registry format.
-There are proposed next steps for conversations about registry options, yet that has yet to be announced.
+The federal government is working with provinces and territories to ensure that information pertaining to beneficial owners will be kept as a record among businesses in Canada.
+Measures shall also be undertaken so this record could be accessible to law enforcement and tax authorities upon request.
+There may be next steps for conversations about registry options,; however, provinces, territories, and the federal government have yet to formally agree to this next phase of discussion.